 As a third generation daughter of Oakland, Leah stands on the shoulders of giants, specifically her parents Wanda Jean Price (iba e) and Hillard Stewart (iba e), her vibrant and effusive grandmother, Electra Kimble Price, and her great grandmother, Clyde Hill Kimble (iba e).

-Ms. Kimble-Price is humbled and inspired to be invited to serve the community in this new role on the Board of OneLife Institute.
+Ms. Kimble-Price uses the pronouns she/her/hers and is humbled and inspired to serve the community on the Board of OneLife Institute.

 Ashlee George (Board Member) is a healer, dancer, restorative justice practitioner, youth development specialist and Oakland, California native.
 She is deeply committed to social justice with an emphasis on healing.